 For the first few months we were blogging, we didn’t back up Pickles & Honey.
 It gave us serious anxiety and it’s just plain silly not to take the five minutes to set that up.
 Think about how much time and energy you’re putting into every post you publish…now how would you feel if that all disappeared?
 The prospect is horrifying.

 We ultimately decided to go with VaultPress, which is a WordPress plugin that literally backs up the blog every time anything changes (someone comments, you change a post title, upload a photo, etc.).

 In addition to having really good customer support, VaultPress lets you login and choose which backup to install on your own if something goes wrong, like when your recipe plugin decides to crash your entire site, or a new WordPress update doesn’t jive with your design template (yes, both have happened to us).
 We’ve only had to restore a backup a few times thankfully, and the process has been extremely easy.
 VaultPress creates a backup every time you make a change, so if you make five changes one day, there will be five backup versions available to you to click and restore.
 It’s amazingly helpful in moments of technology-induced panic.
 VaultPress costs us $15 per month and it’s so worth it.

-In the last year alone, we’ve used the simple tactics in our SEO for Food Bloggers eBook to more than double Pickles & Honey’s organic traffic—and truly, it wasn’t stressful or time-consuming.
+In the first year alone, we used the simple tactics in our SEO for Food Bloggers eBook to more than double Pickles & Honey’s organic traffic—and truly, it wasn’t stressful or time-consuming.

 We hope this post helps you to start your own food blog and hit the ground running.
 Happy blogging!